top of page

 Professional relationships

 There are around 70 human taxidermists working in Swiss institutes.
-The demand tends to decrease.
-There are only a few training places and jobs.
 Depending on the place of work, working hours may be irregular or require work on weekends and public holidays.

 Trained specialists also take on management tasks and train employees who report to them.